Femoral Fracture

 Imaging tests will provide your doctor with more information about your injury.

-X-rays: The most common way to evaluate a fracture is with x-rays, which provide clear images of bone.
-X-rays can show whether a bone is intact or broken.
-They can also show the type of fracture and where it is located within the femur.
+X-rays: The most common method for evaluating a fracture is through x-rays, which offer clear bone images.
+X-rays can indicate whether a bone is whole or fractured, along with the fracture type and location within the femur.

 Treatment